“True, I talk of dreams,

 Begot of nothing but vain fantasy…”

 A few months ago I watched Letters To Juliet.
-I knew that it was a light romantic drama and that it was filmed almost entirely in Italy.
-I wasn’t expecting much from the film except some gorgeous cinematography and light entertainment.
+I knew that it was a light romantic drama filmed almost entirely in Italy.
+I wasn’t expecting much from the film except for some gorgeous cinematography and light entertainment.

-The story is about a letter written to Shakespeare’s Juliet from the infamous play, Romeo and Juliet.
-The letter, written 50 years before the movie begins, was written by a British woman named Claire, who at the time of writing was yearning for her Italian boyfriend who she had abandoned.
-Sophie, the heroine of the movie finds the letter and being a curious writer type, begins to research and discover who wrote the letter.
+The movie is about a letter written to Shakespeare’s Juliet from the infamous play, Romeo and Juliet.
+The letter, written 50 years before the movie begins, was penned by a British woman named Claire (played by Vanessa Redgrave) who at the time of writing the letter, yearned for her abandoned Italian boyfriend.
+Sophie, a writer, finds the letter and is inspired to discover who wrote it.

-Claire receives the letter and takes off Verona accompanied by her son Charlie.
-She meets up with Sophie and shares her story of love found and lost.
-Sophie convinces Claire that searching for Lorenzo is a worthwhile endeavor and off they go, looking for Claire’s long lost Romeo in the Tuscan countryside.
+When Claire meets with Sophie, Sophie convinces her that searching for Lorenzo is a worthwhile endeavor and off they go, looking for Claire’s long lost Romeo in the Tuscan countryside.
+With Charlie driving.

 The story is a bit predictable but if you look past that there is something deeper.

 Though Letters to Juliet begins in fair Verona, most of it is shot in Tuscany.
 Still, I saw enough of Verona to be intrigued.
 I’m loosely planning a trip to Venice with a day or two in Verona.
 It will certainly include a visit to Juliet’s home.
-I want to see the courtyard and the famous wall where the letters are left.
+Now that I know about the secretaries I want to see the courtyard and the famous wall where the letters are left.
 Who knows what will happen there?
 If I don’t follow my intuition, I will never know.

 If you need an Italy fix, watch Letters to Juliet.
 Sit down with a bottle of wine and plate of antipasti and feast your eyes on the gorgeous scenery.
 If you are a romantic sort you’ll love the story.